o3de/o3de.org/content/docs/userguide/ui/fonts/rendering.md

    + Texture width = Font size \* `widthslots`
    + Texture height = Font size \* `heightslots`
 **Note**
 The default value for `widthslots` and `heightslots` is *16* and *8*, respectively, which gives 128 total character slots\.
-If you need to render more than 128 unique characters to the screen in a single frame—for example, if your game supports Chinese, Japanese, or Korean text— adjust these values accordingly\.
+If you need to render more than 128 unique characters to the screen in a single frame-for example, if your game supports Chinese, Japanese, or Korean text- adjust these values accordingly\.

 1. Edit your font `.font` to use the calculated font texture size\.